Front cover design: make your business publications more appealing

 Real Deals: more than just a magazine cover

 Caspian Media’s Real Deals has established itself as an industry leader in news, opinion and analysis for European private equity professionals.
-It also hosts some of the most respected and well-attended events in the industry, including The FD Surgery, The Mid-market Conference and The Private Equity Awards.
+It also hosts some of the most respected and well-attended events in the industry, including The Mid-market Conference, The Mid-market Debt Conference and The Private Equity Awards.

 By Estelle Schnyder, Digital Marketing and Social Media Executive